sugarfig/p5-lab-1/README.md

 - Then, comment out lines 17 - 21.
 Uncomment lines 23 - 36.
 - Check out the variables `background`, `length`, `angle`, and `loops`.
 Make changes to the variables and see what happens.
 - There are 3 ways to declare a variable in Javascript.
 What is the difference between `var`, `let`, and `const`?
 If you get stuck, you can refer to [this guide](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/).
-- Talk through every line of the code and make sure everyone in your group feels good about what it's doing!
-Flag an instructor to join your breakout room before moving on.

 6. [06_mouseVariables](./06_mousevariables/sketch.js)